Beyond the Fontaine-Wintenberger theorem: Introduction

 The second method is the one which will be of interest to us throughout the paper.
 Now fix $p$ and instead replace the fields $\Q_p$ and $\F_p(\!(t)\!)$ with highly ramified finite extensions thereof.
 This has the effect of making the similarities between the two fields even stronger, a phenomenon which was first observed by Krasner \cite{Krasner}.
 This method works especially well once we pass to infinite wildly ramified extensions.
 For instance, consider the extensions $\Q_p(p^{1/p^{\infty}})$ and $\F_p(\!(t)\!)(t^{1/p^{\infty}})$, obtained by adjoining $p$-power roots of $p$ and $t$ respectively.
 Then one has the celebrated theorem of Fontaine-Wintenberger \cite{FontWint}, saying that the absolute Galois groups of those two fields are isomorphic.
 This was vastly generalized by Scholze \cite{Scholze} within the framework of perfectoid fields and spaces.

-A \textit{perfectoid field} is a non-discrete complete real-valued field $K$ of residue characteristic $p>0$ such that $\Oo_K/(p)$ is semi-perfect, i.e., the Frobenius map $\Phi:\Oo_K/(p)\to \Oo_K/(p):x\mapsto x^p$ is surjective.
-If $\text{char}(K)=p$, the last condition means that $K$ is perfect.
-If $\text{char}(K)=0$, it allows us to extract approximate $p$-power roots of elements in the field.
+A \textit{perfectoid field} is a non-discrete complete real-valued field $K$ of residue characteristic $p>0$ such that $\Oo_K/(p)$ is \textit{semi-perfect}, i.e., the Frobenius map $\Phi:\Oo_K/(p)\to \Oo_K/(p):x\mapsto x^p$ is surjective.
 Given a perfectoid field $K$, one can define its \textit{tilt} $K^{\flat}$, a perfectoid field of positive characteristic which is in many respects similar to $K$.
-We note that tilting is not "injective", meaning that there are several perfectoid fields of characteristic zero which tilt to the same perfectoid field of characteristic $p$.
+We note that tilting is not \quotes{injective}, meaning that there are several perfectoid fields of characteristic zero which tilt to the same perfectoid field of characteristic $p$.
 These are parametrized by a regular noetherian scheme of dimension one, called the Fargues-Fontaine curve.
 Thus, in order to untilt, one also needs to specify a parameter.
 This parameter is a certain Witt vector $\xi_K \in W(\Oo_{K^{\flat}})$, only well-defined up to a unit.
 The valuation ring of the corresponding untilt is simply $\Oo_K=W(\Oo_{K^{\flat}})/(\xi_K)$.

 Even though tilting involves some loss of information, a lot can be learned about $K$ from studying $K^{\flat}$.
 For instance, one has a generalized Fontaine-Wintenberger theorem, saying that the absolute Galois groups of $K$ and $K^{\flat}$ are isomorphic.
 This version was stated and proved by Scholze \cite{Scholze} but also follows from parallel work of Kedlaya-Liu \cite{KedlayaLiu}.
 Most strikingly, Scholze obtained an appropriate geometric generalization of the above arithmetic statement within the context of perfectoid spaces.
 Several arithmetic applications have been found since; see \cite{ScholzeICM} for a survey and also \cite{PerfBook} for a more up-to-date account.